Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

 The plots also show the presence of sea breezes, marked by dashed arrows, that become noticeable in the early afternoon and lead to an onshore propagation of convection.
 Notably, the convergence between the onshore-moving sea breezes and the offshore propagating convection takes place precisely at the point where convection weakens, as described above.
 After the offshore convective regeneration, precipitation signals extend further over the ocean, surpassing 750 km, although the precipitation rate tapers off beyond approximately 500 km.

-Based on these plots, the offshore propagating speed of precipitation originating over the island mountain slopes generally ranges from 6 to 11 m s$^{-1}$.
+Based on these plots, the offshore propagating speed of precipitation originating over the island mountain slopes generally ranges from 6 to 11 m s$^{-1}$ (Figures \ref{fig:clim.Feb.Aug.mtn}, left).
 This is faster but overall comparable to the commonly observed speeds of tropical density currents.
-We propose that cold pools, generated by precipitation-induced evaporative cooling and descending along sloped terrain, play a crucial role in driving fast convective propagation with speeds exceeding 8 m s$^{-1}$ over the island interior.
+We propose that cold pools, generated by precipitation-induced evaporative cooling and descending along sloped terrain, primarily drive the rapid convective propagation exceeding 8 m s$^{-1}$ over the island interior.
 This process can be modulated by large-scale background winds and diurnal orographic circulations manifesting as katabatic winds.

 The diurnal cycle of convection and its offshore propagation display pronounced seasonal variations.
 Comparison between Figures \ref{fig:clim.Feb.Aug.mtn}a and \ref{fig:clim.Feb.Aug.mtn}c suggests that the largest differences occur over the southwestern flank of the island (left part of the plots).
-In August, there is a lower precipitation rate and a marked absence of inland convective signals in the afternoon, with no subsequent onshore convection developing at the sea breeze head or further over the ocean.
+In August, precipitation rates are lower, and inland convective signals are largely absent in the afternoon, with no subsequent onshore convection developing at the sea-breeze front or farther offshore over the ocean.

-Figures \ref{fig:clim.Feb.Aug.mtn}b,d present the low-level large-scale background fields for February and August, respectively, featuring SST, wind streamlines, and wind speeds at 950 hPa level.
-While February is characterized by a marked symmetric offshore propagation of convection (Figures \ref{fig:clim.Feb.Aug.mtn}a), the large-scale is dominated by a circulation due to a robust cross-equatorial monsoon.